Fort Wayne Endocrinology

 Hypothyroidism affects more women than men because women are 3-5 times more likely to develop the autoimmune condition that causes hypothyroidism.
-At Fort Wayne Endocrinology, Ashok Kadambi, MD, Desiree Heim, NP-C, and Crystal Webb, NP-C, have years of experience accurately identifying your thyroid hormone levels and providing hypothyroidism treatment that restores your health and well-being.
-To schedule an appointment, call the office in Fort Wayne, Indiana, or use the online booking feature today.
+At Fort Wayne Endocrinology, Ashok Kadambi, MD and Crystal Webb, NP-C, have years of experience accurately identifying your thyroid hormone levels and providing hypothyroidism treatment that restores your health and well-being.
+To schedule an appointment, call the office at 260-436-1248.

 Hypothyroidism occurs when your thyroid gland fails to produce a sufficient amount of hormones.